w3c-webmob/netinfo-usecases/README.md

 ![iOS cellular menu](images/ios_cellular_settings.png)

-iOS can tell a user that a system update is available, but does not allow them to download the update unless they are connected to Wi-Fi. iOS will also pause system updates if the user loses the connection to a Wi-Fi network and automatically resumes downloads once the user connects to Wi-Fi.
+As part of the settings application, iOS can tell a user that a system update is available.
+However, iOS does not allow the user to download the update unless they are connected to Wi-Fi. iOS will also pause system updates if the user loses the connection to a Wi-Fi network and automatically resumes downloads once the user reconnects to Wi-Fi.

 ![iOS update screen: tells the user that Wi-Fi is required to perform the update to iOS7](images/ios_needs_wifi.jpg)

 Note that the buttons in the image are disabled - the download button serves both as a button and status indicator.

 ### Camera and photos
-Through the settings provided by iOS's camera application, users have the ability to control if their photos are uploaded to Apple's [iCloud service](https://www.icloud.com/) when the device is connected to Wi-Fi.
+Through the settings of iOS's camera application, users have the ability to control if their photos are uploaded to Apple's [iCloud service](https://www.icloud.com/) when the device is connected to Wi-Fi.
+There is no option for photos to be uploaded automatically via cellular: if this option is turned off, iOS warns the users that photos in the photo stream will be deleted from the device.

 ![Camera and photos settings menus](images/ios_camera.png)